wangjia184/pod-inspector/README.md

 # Kubernetes Pod Inspector

-Unlike other dashboardes for Kubernetes(Lens / Rancher / etc), Kubernetes Pod Inspector allows to check the file system and processes within running Linux Pods without using kubectl.
+Unlike other dashboardes for Kubernetes(Lens / Rancher / etc), Kubernetes Pod Inspector allows to check the file system and processes within running Linux pods without using kubectl.
-This is useful when we want to check the files within pods spwaned by StatefulSet.
+This is useful when we want to check the files within volumes mounted by pods

 ## How to Deploy